Simulation flow control

 flow-scheme = 20

-2. Apply electric field as specified in input file ($electric-field).
+3. Then an electric field is applied as specified in the input file ($electric-field ),

-3. Calculate eigenstates and wave functions by solving Schrödinger's
+5. Then the energy levels and wave functions are calculated by solving Schrödinger's

 Same as flow-scheme = 21 but with